Slopezs848/DSCI-Team-B-/README.md

 # DSCI-Team-B-

+**Modeling for Autistic Spectrum Disorder Screening Data for Children Dataset**

 **Description:** This dataset contains information related to the screening of autistic spectrum disorder (ASD) in children.
 It includes various demographic and behavioral features that are used to identify potential ASD cases.

 **Attributes:**